youngil-1013/youngil-1013.github.io/docs/sphinx/sphinx2.rst

   cd docs
   sphinx-quickstart

 docs is the directory where Sphinx will look for the RST files.
 You can name this directory anything you want, but for me, I have named it "docs".
-Let us push what we have to Github.
+Let us push what we have to GitHub.
 I would recommend creating a .gitignore file to ignore a few files that we do not want to push to GitHub:

 .. code-block:: bash

   echo "_build/" > .gitignore # Ignores the build directory
-  echo "docs/myenv/" >> .gitignore # If you are using a virtual environment echo ".vscode/" >> .gitignore # if you are using Visual Studio Code
+  echo ".vscode/" >> .gitignore # if you are using Visual Studio Code

-.ignore files are used to ignore files that you do not want to push to Github.
+The .ignore file is used to ignore files that you do not want to push to GitHub.
 Depending on which IDE you are using, you may want to add more files to the .gitignore file.
 Now, let us push the changes to GitHub:

 .. code-block:: bash